Custom Installation and Uninstallation of Components

 Virus databases

-Suite for the emulation ClamAV (clamd)
+Set for ClamAV emulation (clamd)

 drweb-clamd,